Filter by type:

 author="Daniel Rodriguez-Criado and Maria Chli and Luis J. Manso and George Vogiatzis",

-booktitle="Proceedings of IEEE International Conference on Intelligent Transportation Systems",
+booktitle="IEEE 26th International Conference on Intelligent Transportation Systems (ITSC)",

 year="2023",